onraj/expo-draggable-textfield/README.md

 | `defaultTextValue`     | Default value for the text input.              |

-These props enhance the flexibility and customization of the text editor component.

 ## Customization

 You can customize the style and behavior of the draggable text field by passing style props.
 For example: